FAQ

 Who creates the different Pools?

-GYSR is an open platform.
-Any project can launch their own Pool.
-The only Pools that the GYSR team have created are the community Pool (where we are releasing 89% of our token supply over 4 years) and the Holder pool (for redistributing platform fees).
+The only Pools that the GYSR team has created are the community Pool (where we are releasing 89% of our token supply over 4 years), the GYSR liquidity mining pools (for AMM liquidity on L2), and the Holder pool (for redistributing platform fees).

 Has GYSR vetted these projects?